snehilaryan3/snehilaryan3/README.md

 - 👋 Hi, I’m @snehilaryan3
 - 👀 I’m interested in ...
 Data Engineering and Cloud Computing
-- 🌱 I’m currently learning ...
-Applied Machine learning
+- 🌱 I’m currently a MS Information Systems student at Northeastern University
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me aryan.s@northeastern.edu

 <!---
 snehilaryan3/snehilaryan3 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.